private beta · waitlist open

 Progressive disclosure of your codebase's how-it-works.

-// changelog
+// decisions

-The why, not the diff
+The why, from the agent itself

 outcomes